Protiviti-JSargent/ficam-access/pages/PACS-guide.md

 * **LCD Display**

 Provide PACS visual notifications to PIV Cardholders.
 Visual notifications can include error messages; proceed or stop messages or some other type of notification to alert or direct an individual.
-Intergrated into PACS.
+Integrated into PACS.

 * **LED lights**

 Similar to LCD displays in that they are used to provide a visual message to the PIV Cardholder.
 LED lights can be used to display a green arrow to inform an individual to proceed through a gate/turnstile once a PIV Cardholder credentials have been validated and the individual is authorized and granted access to the facility.
-Intergrated into PACS.
+Integrated into PACS.

 *	**Audio announcers**

 Used in PACS to provide audible alerts.
-Intergrated into PACS.
+Integrated into PACS.

 *	**Communications to a Validation System**